anderpups/archive_old_files/README.md

 ## Grabbing the data

-1. Created an SAS token to get the fileshare file details.
+1. Create an SAS token to get the fileshare file details.
 Make sure it has a short lifespan.
     - Allowed Services
         - File
     - Allowed Resource types